Trump says he now believes Ukraine can win back all territory lost to Russia with NATO's help

-UNITED NATIONS — (AP) — President Donald Trump said Tuesday that Ukraine can win back all territory lost to Russia, a dramatic shift from the U.S. leader’s call on Kyiv to make concessions.
+UNITED NATIONS — (AP) — President Donald Trump said Tuesday that Ukraine can win back all territory lost to Russia, a dramatic shift from the U.S. leader’s call on Kyiv to make concessions to end the war.

-Trump offered his position in a social media posting soon after meeting with Ukrainian President Volodymyr Zelenskyy on the sidelines of the United Nations General Assembly.
+Trump offered his position in a social media posting soon after meeting with Ukrainian President Volodymyr Zelenskyy on the sidelines of the United Nations General Assembly gathering of world leaders.

 Trump in part wrote, “I think Ukraine, with the support of the European Union, is in a position to fight and WIN all of Ukraine back in its original form.
 With time, patience, and the financial support of Europe and, in particular, NATO, the original Borders from where this War started, is very much an option.”

+Trump going back to his 2024 campaign insisted that he would quickly end the war.
+And he’s frequently suggested that U.S. interests in the outcome were limited.

+“Russia has been fighting aimlessly for three and a half years a War that should have taken a Real Military Power less than a week to win,” Trump wrote.
+“This is not distinguishing Russia.
+In fact, it is very much making them look like ‘a paper tiger.’”

-Ukrainian President Volodymyr Zelenskyy met President Donald Trump on Tuesday at the United Nations headquarters in New York as he seeks additional U.S. help in defending his country from Russia's onslaught of missiles, drones and bombs.
+In his meeting with Trump, Zelenskyy was seeking additional U.S. help in defending his country from Russia's onslaught of missiles, drones and bombs.

-The two presidents, who have had strained ties in previous sitdowns, greeted each other warmly on the sidelines of the annual U.N.
-General Assembly gathering of world leaders.
+The two presidents, who have had strained ties in previous sitdowns, greeted each other warmly.

 “We have great respect for the fight that Ukraine is putting up,” Trump told Zelenskyy, who replied that he had “good news” from the battlefield.